 The Company's risk management objectives and policies are consistent with those disclosed by the Company for the year ended December 31, 2017.

-Notes to Condensed Consolidated Interim Financial Statements (Unaudited - Expressed in Canadian dollars) For the three months ended March 31, 2018
+Notes to Condensed Consolidated Interim Financial Statements For the six months ended June 30, 2018 (Unaudited - Expressed in Canadian dollars)

 14. SUBSEQUENT EVENTS